 - ½ cup golden raisins

-- 1 cup pecan pieces, toasted
+- 1 cup pecans chopped and toasted

 Instructions